Efficient Teacher: Semi-Supervised Object Detection for YOLOv5: Efficient Teacher

 \end{small} \begin{small}

 \end{small}

 The reliable ratio $\alpha$ is set to 60 for all experiments, and $P_c^{k}$ represents the list of pseudo label scores of the $c$-th class at the $k$-th epoch.
 Meanwhile, $N_l$ and $N_u$ denote the number of labeled and unlabeled data, and $n_c^k$ represents the number of $c$-th class ground truth annotations that are counted by EA at the $k$-th epoch.
 By dynamically calculating the appropriate thresholds at each epoch, EA enables joint training to be more adaptable to dynamic data distributions.
-This approach differs from the offline statistical method used by LabelMatch\cite{chen2022label}.

-By enabling the SSOD training to obtain higher $AP_{50:95}$ and faster convergence without the need for hand-tuned thresholds, EA effectively reduces the overall training time of joint training scheme.
+The integration of domain adaptation and distribution adaptation in EA effectively mitigates overfitting of neural networks to labeled data.
+Moreover, EA dynamically estimates appropriate thresholds for pseudo-labels at each epoch, achieving fast and efficient SSOD training.
 The experimental results demonstrating these effects are presented in Section 4.